Dayton could make housing code violations civil offenses

 City says criminal infractions have not worked against LLCs, out of state owners.

-The city of Dayton is contemplating making some of its criminal housing code violations into civil offenses to try to crack down on absentee property owners and limited liability companies that own homes and buildings.
+The city of Dayton is contemplating making some of its criminal housing code violations into civil offenses as a strategy to improve housing code enforcement and to try to crack down on absentee property owners and limited liability companies that own homes and buildings.

-Dayton officials say high due process standards in criminal cases hamstrings efforts to make property owners bring their properties into compliance with city housing code.
+Dayton officials say high due process standards in criminal cases hamstring efforts to make property owners bring their properties into compliance with city housing code.

-Defendants in criminal cases are afforded due process because the charges go on a person’s criminal record and a conviction can lead to jail time.
+Defendants in criminal cases are afforded due process because the charges go on a person’s criminal record and a conviction can lead to jail time, she said.
 Civil proceedings do not have the same due process requirements.

 But with civil offenses, the city can move forward with a case even if a defendant fails to appear in court because that would result in a default judgement, Doseck said.